zihuv/mindlog/STORAGE.md

-# Storage Implementation for Think Track Flutter App
+# Storage Implementation for MindLog Flutter App

-This document explains how the cross-platform storage system works in the Think Track Flutter app.
+This document explains how the cross-platform storage system works in the MindLog Flutter app.

 ## Overview